Quantum Computing Applications for Flight Trajectory Optimization

 \section{Single-source Shortest Path}

 In the previous section, we explained the mechanisms of mesh-grid construction, directed graph representation, and edge weight recalculation in the context of our problem.
-Building upon this foundation, we now explore the core focus of our work: Dijkstra's algorithm and our quantum-enhanced version for solving the single-source shortest path (SSSP) problem.
-We will provide a short introduction to the classical Dijkstra algorithm, followed by an examination of the quantum-enhanced Dijkstra algorithm.
+We now will explore Dijkstra's algorithm and it's quantum-enhanced version for solving the single-source shortest path problem.